Shabana Azmi: Film

+Television

-Azmi debuted on the small screen in a soap opera titled Anupama.
+Azmi debuted on the small screen in a soap opera titled Anupamaa.
 She portrayed a modern Indian woman who, while endorsing traditional Indian ethos and values, negotiated more freedom for herself.

+Theatre

+In a conversation with actor Vidya Balan at the MAMI Mumbai Film Festival 2024, Azmi said that although the "thrill of performing live on stage is unmatched," she finds theatre "incredibly challenging" and does not consider it be her first medium.
+"I wouldn't say it's the most satisfying because a film performance lasts forever, whereas theatre is ephemeral," she added.

 She has participated in many stage plays: notable among them include M. S. Sathyu's Safed Kundali (1980), based on The Caucasian Chalk Circle; and Feroz Abbas Khan's Tumhari Amrita with actor Farooq Sheikh, which ran for five years.
 She toured Singapore on an assignment with the Singapore Repertory Theatre Company, acting in Ingmar Bergman's adaptation of Ibsen's A Doll's House, which was directed by Rey Buono.
-She toured the UK, Dubai and India with British production Happy Birthday Sunita by Theatre Company RIFCO Arts in 2014.
-Pointing out the differences in all these media, she once remarked that theatre was really the actor's medium; the stage was the actor's space; cinema was the director's medium; and television was a writer's medium.
+She toured the UK, Dubai and India with British production Happy Birthday Sunita by Rifco Theatre Company in 2014.